tracking-exposed/youchoose.ai/content/analysis/business.md

 **YouTube:**

-* Adversarial Interoperability: we plug ourselves onto YouTube, without their approval
+* [Adversarial Interoperability](https://www.eff.org/deeplinks/2019/10/adversarial-interoperability): we plug ourselves onto YouTube, without their approval
-* Context of antitrust scrutiny: we bet on the favourable legal and public opinion context to limit YouTube's aggressiveness
+* [Context of antitrust scrutiny](https://www.cnbc.com/2020/12/18/google-antitrust-cases-in-us-and-europe-overview.html): we bet on the favourable legal and public opinion context to limit YouTube's aggressiveness

+---
 **Content Creators:**

 * Essential to our growth strategy so they promote YouChoose directly to their audience